 Needs were also identified by matching them to the goals and objectives of the study, taken from the Paul S. Sarbanes Transit in the Parks (TRIP) program1 and study statement of work, as well as sample performance measures identified by the study team (see Table 1).
 These elements provided a framework by which the needs were identified and will be used to evaluate solutions that are identified in the Alternative Transportation Analysis.
-The sample performance measures provide example of ways in which achievement of the goals can be tracked moving forward once recommendations from the study or other sources have been implemented.
-However, the study will also provide estimates in the Alternative Transportation Analysis in how certain solutions may achieve the goals in measurable ways.
+The sample performance measures provide an example of ways in which achievement of the goals can be tracked moving forward, once recommendations from the study or other sources have been implemented.
 The goals are referenced periodically throughout the text in this report and are mapped to each category of need in Section 3.0 Findings and Conclusion.

-1To conserve natural, historical, and cultural resources; to reduce congestion and pollution; to improve visitor mobility and accessibility; to enhance visitor experience; and to ensure access to all, including persons with disabilities.
+&lt;sup>1To conserve natural, historical, and cultural resources; to reduce congestion and pollution; to improve visitor mobility and accessibility; to enhance visitor experience; and to ensure access to all, including persons with disabilities.